MewoLab/AquaDX/docs/frequently_asked_questions.md

 Yes.
 There will be no major consequences even without it.

 ### What ports does Aqua use?
-* 80: ALL.Net, game endpoints and Aquaviewer
+* 80: ALL.Net, Game endpoints
 * 8443: Billing
 * 22345: Aime